Say the name Andre Norton to someone who's read her work, and watch the flash in their eyes. There's something about Andre Norton.

 Over the years people have queried us about the possibility of showing the internal illustrations of some of the old Andre titles, especially the ones where they may not have carried over to the newest printing.

 < The Day of Ness page 11

-So I thought I would let you know that a large quantity of the illustrated titles have another one of those thumbnail configurations at the bottom of each title page.
+I thought I would let you know that a large quantity of the illustrated titles have another one of those thumbnail configurations at the bottom of each title page.
 You know – the ones that if you click on it you get a full size image.
-We also have some more maps to add to the site.
+We also have some more maps.
 A bunch of interesting papers about the creation of certain books, and some other unpublished stuff that we are going to let go of in a piecemeal fashion.
-All-in-all we have about 8 GB of new data to place here and there.
-So in between proofing The Scribbling Women I’ll be adding stuff.
-Sometimes big things and sometimes little things. – Like did you know that an actual stone inspired the book “Wind in the Stone”~ it’s pictured on that page.
+We have also added various contracts for each title, listed just above the thumbnail images.
+All-in-all we have just added right around 8 GB.
+All kinds of things, spread all over the site.
+For instance; did you know that an actual stone inspired the book “Wind in the Stone”~ it’s pictured on that page.

-In 2004 that very same lady conducted an Oral Interview with Andre - it has been transcribed and archived here.
-It is my belief that this is Andre's very last interview.
+In 2004 Faye Sharon Wibur also conducted an Oral Interview with Andre - it has been transcribed and archived.
+This is Andre's very last interview.